 Let's Talk About STEM

-Each one-hour session will cover a deep-dive into a specific subject, STEM career talks, or a research facility virtual tour.
-This program is open to school groups and out-of-school organizations!
+Each one-hour session will cover a deep-dive into a specific subject, hands-on activities, STEM career talks, or a virtual tour of Berkeley Lab's facilities.
+This program is open to school groups and out-of-school organizations.
 Recommended for grades 6-12, requested minimum group size of 10 students.

-Our researchers have expertise in a number of STEM subjects and are excited to connect their research to specific scientific concepts covered in the classroom.
+Our researchers have expertise in a wide range of STEM subjects and are excited to connect their research to concepts covered in the classroom.
 Learning about the periodic table?
 Hear from our nuclear chemists and particle physicists.
 Studying biology?
 Talk to our researchers at the Joint Genome Institute.
-Allow us to help you connect concepts in the classroom with real-world research.
+Allow us to help you connect concepts in the classroom with real-world research!